biramendoye/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Task 4: Display current directory contents, including hidden files (starting with .)
 * Task 5: Display current directory contents in long format, with user and group IDs displayed numerically and hidden files
 * Task 6: Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+* Task 7: Move the file betty from /tmp/ to /tmp/my_first_directory.